 If this phase of detoxification does not function properly, you could end up with estrogen dominance.

-Hypothyroidism (a poorly functioning thyroid, resulting in an under-secretion of the hormone Thyroxin) can also cause estrogen dominance, as it decreases progesterone production.
-The dance of the hormones is a very complicated one so I’m trying to keep this super simple – there’s obviously more to it – however, in a nutshell, high levels of estrogen and low levels of progesterone perpetuate hypothyroidism.
+Hypothyroidism (a poorly functioning thyroid, resulting in an under-secretion of the hormone Thyroxin) can also cause estrogen dominance.
+As it decreases progesterone production.
+The dance of the hormones is a very complicated one.
+Hence I’m trying to keep this super simple – there’s obviously more to it – however, in a nutshell.
+High levels of estrogen and low levels of progesterone perpetuate hypothyroidism.

 You can see the vital role the liver plays in keeping the thyroid healthy – the body has many feedback loops – they are all interconnected.